Serpentinization: Formation of magnetite and hydrogen

 Maximum reducing conditions, and the maximum rate of production of hydrogen, occur when the temperature of serpentinization is between 200 and 315 C and when fluids are carbonate undersaturated.
 If the original ultramafic rock (the protolith) is peridotite, which is rich in olivine, considerable magnetite and hydrogen are produced.
 When the protolith is pyroxenite, which contains more pyroxene than olivine, iron-rich talc is produced with no magnetite and only modest hydrogen production.
 Infiltration of silica-bearing fluids during serpentinization can suppress both the formation of brucite and the subsequent production of hydrogen.

 Chromite present in the protolith will be altered to chromium-rich magnetite at lower serpentinization temperatures.
 At higher temperatures, it will be altered to iron-rich chromite (ferrit-chromite).
 During serpentinization, the rock is enriched in chlorine, boron, fluorine, and sulfur.
 Sulfur will be reduced to hydrogen sulfide and sulfide minerals, though significant quantities are incorporated into serpentine minerals, and some may later be reoxidized to sulfate minerals such as anhydrite.
 The sulfides produced include nickel-rich sulfides, such as mackinawite.

 Methane and other hydrocarbons

 Laboratory experiments have confirmed that at a temperature of 300 C and pressure of 500 bars, olivine serpentinizes with release of hydrogen gas.
+Abiotic methane formation related to serpentinization has been shown in much lower temperatures and pressure systems, associated with ultramafic rocks in ophiolites, and in continental systems such as the greenstone belts of the Canadian Shield.
 In addition, methane and complex hydrocarbons are formed through reduction of carbon dioxide.
 The process may be catalyzed by magnetite formed during serpentinization.
 One reaction pathway is: